-CSHS does not discriminate on the basis of race, color, religion, age, disability, sex, sexual orientation, national origin, citizenship status, gender identity or status, or marital status in its admission to or treatment in its programs and activities, including advertising, training, placement and employment.
+CSHS does not discriminate on the basis of race, color, religion, age, disability, sex, sexual orientation, national origin, citizenship status, gender identity or status, or marital status in its admission to or treatment in its programs and activities, including advertising, training, placement, and employment.
 The school complies with title IV of Civil Right Act of 1964; as amended; title IX of the education Amendments Act of 1972; and the age discrimination Act of 1975.

 CSHS complies with the provision of the American with Disabilities Act (ADA) of 1990 and with section 504 of the Rehabilitation Act of 1973.
-Students must notify the school of his/her disability.
-All Inquires or complaints with these laws and regulations should be directed to the Director of Education who will act equitably and promptly to resolve complaints.
+Students must notify the school of their disability.
+All inquiries or complaints pertaining to these laws and regulations should be directed to the Director of Education who will act equitably and promptly to resolve complaints.

-ADMISSION PROCESS
+ADMISSIONS PROCESS

-CSHS staff will do everything in their power to make the application and admission process as simple as possible.
-Potential students should apply for admission by completing the application form and submit the applicable fee.
-The school representative will meet with the candidate and provide him/her with a campus tour and a copy of the catalog.
+Prospective students should apply for admission by completing the application form and submit the application fee.
+A CSHS representative will meet with the candidate and provide them with a campus tour and a copy of the school catalog.

-As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
+As a prospective student, you have access to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.

 Students with disabilities will not be discriminated against in the admissions process.
-Reasonable services and adjustments will be made to accommodate students with disabilities without compromising the academic standard or inherent requirements of the program or course.
+Reasonable services, accommodations, and/or adjustments will be made to accommodate students with disabilities without compromising the academic standard or inherent requirements of the program or course.